Helping you get the compensation you need

 How likely am I to win a personal injury compensation claim?

-Can the claimant's identity be protected?
+Can my child's identity be protected?

 Yes.
 An application can be made on behalf of the claimant to have their identity protected.
 'Anonymising' the proceedings ensures that the claimant's privacy is respected and that potentially vulnerable claimants are not put at risk of future harassment.